ojasbumblebee/IOT-Simulator-System-Analysis/README.md

                   --end_simulation_time 200
 ```

-To run the simulation please use th shell script :
+3.)To run the simulation please use th shell script :

 ```